tawseefpatel/influxdb-examples/README.md

 # influxdb-examples
-example codes for influxdb api
+example codes for influxdb api using influxdb_client library (meant for v2)